sdwalker62/MachineLearningLab/README.md

 ---

-To verify that your system has `gcc` installed run
+To verify that your system has `gcc` installed, run
 ```bash
 gcc --version
 ```